openspyrit/spas/README.md

 pip install -e .
 ```

-3. Add DLLs
+* Add DLLs (optional, for instrumentation control only)

-The following dynamic-link libraries (DLLs) are required
+    The following dynamic-link libraries (DLLs) were required to control our instrumentation

     * `avaspecx64.dll` provided by your Avantes distributor
     * `alpV42.dll` available [here](https://www.vialux.de/en/hi-speed-download.html) by installing the entire ALP4 library

-They should be placed inside the  `lib` folder

-4. The typical directory structure is
+* The DLLs should be placed inside the  `lib` folder.
+The typical directory structure is

 ```
 ├───lib